Klikk for å logge deg på NADAexpress Klikk for å logge deg på NADAcmyk

 About NADA

-NADA AS was founded in 1995 as a subsidiary of MBL, the Norwegian Media Businesses' Association.
+NADA AS is a subsidiary of MBL, the Norwegian Media Businesses' Association.
 NADA's primary purpose is to further the use of digital ad services for newspapers and magazines in Norway.
+Starting in 1999, NADA has developed and published national standards for newspaper ads as well as for magazine ads.
+From the beginning NADA has championed the PDF format for printed ads.

-Anywhere from 500 to 1100 ads per day are sent using NADAexpress.
-The ads involved are everything from simple liner ads to full page ads in four colours.
-As the PDF ads are preflighted before they are cleared for transmission to the media, the receivers will get only material they can handle without any problems.
+Anywhere from 100 to 300 ads per day are sent using NADAexpress.
+The ads are everything from small one-column black-and-white ads to full page ads in four colors.
+As the PDF ads are preflighted before they are cleared for transmission to the media, the media will receive only material that can be handled without any problems.

-The NADAexpress service is bilingual - in Norwegian and English.
-Many ad producers abroad use NADAexpress to distribute their ads to Norwegian printed media.
+The NADAexpress service is bilingual – in Norwegian and English.
+A lot of ad producers outside Norway use NADAexpress to distribute their ads to Norwegian printed media.
+Foreign NADAexpress users are found most often in the Scandinavian countries and the rest of northern Europe, but active NADAexpress users also work in countries as diverse as Romania, Switzerland and the Faroe Islands.

 NADA AS